kenhuangus/AAGATE/README.md

 # AAGATE: Agentic AI Governance Assurance & Trust Engine

-AAGATE is a flagship project under the [OWASP AI Vulnerability and Security Framework (AIVSS)](https://aivss.owasp.org/), dedicated to providing a robust framework for the governance, assurance, and security of Agentic AI systems.
+AAGATE is a project under the [OWASP AI Vulnerability and Security Framework (AIVSS)](https://aivss.owasp.org/), dedicated to providing a robust framework for the governance, assurance, and security of Agentic AI systems.

 ## Abstract